moby/moby/docs/sources/articles/https.md

  - `--identity` specifies the key file to use.
 This file contains the client's private key and its fingerprint is used by the daemon to identify the client.
 This file should be secured.
  - `--auth-authorized-keys` - specifies the client whitelist.
 This is a daemon configuration and should have its write permissions restricted.
+ - `--auth-authorized-dir` - alternative method for specifying the whitelisted client public keys.
+Any public key file in this directory will be part of the client whitelist, therefore write access to this directory should be restricted.
  - `--auth-known-hosts` - specifies the list of daemon public key fingerprints which have been approved by the user and the host name associated with each fingerprint.

+To setup a new client connection, copy the `~/.docker/public-key.json` file on the client machine to the `~/.docker/authorized-keys.d/` directory on the daemon machine.
+The copied file should keep the same suffix (e.g. .json .jwk .pem) but otherwise the name may be changed to something which meaningfully identities the client to the user.

 ## Certificate-based authentication